-- Complete a minimum of 20 units, 10 units must be completed in Year 12. - Achieve at least 14 C grades (or equivalents) with a minimum of 6 C grades in Year 12 - Complete at least 4 ATAR courses or complete at least 5 General courses (non-ATAR pathway) in Year 12.
+- Complete a minimum of 20 units, 10 units must be completed in Year 12. - Achieve at least 14 C grades (or equivalents) with a minimum of 6 C grades in Year 12 - Complete at least 4 ATAR courses or complete combination of General and ATAR courses (Blended pathway) in Year 12.
 This can include Certificate courses. - One pair of units in Year 12 from List A (English/Arts/Humanities) and List B (Science/Mathematics) - Demonstrate minimum standard of literacy and numeracy through NAPLAN or OLNA